 Offer Special Deals

 Small Business Saturday shoppers are already in the mood to splurge in support of local businesses.
-This is perfect time to introduce offerings they may not know about—especially if those offerings are discounted!
+This is the perfect time to introduce offerings they may not know about—especially if those offerings are discounted!
 Design a Small Business Saturday–specific promotion to capitalize on your increased traffic (and attract more).

 Make It Memorable